6 digital mental health services for members

 GP2U Telehealth Australia allows users to speak to a doctor through video, giving access to information about mental or physical health without having to visit a clinic.

-The GPs at GP2U can discuss your concerns over video and if needed issue prescriptions, sick notes, specialist referrals (for our PSYCH2U service, for example) and mental health care plans.
-If you’re worried about your mental wellbeing, a GP is a great place to start.
+The GPs at GP2U can discuss your concerns over video and if needed issue prescriptions, sick notes and specialist referrals.
+If you’re worried about your mental wellbeing and have a mental healthcare plan, GP2U is a great place to start.

 They can also issue prescriptions if needed and you can ask to see the same mental health professional throughout your journey.
 Some sessions are currently bulk-billed through Medicare because of COVID-19 and some sessions are available free of charge to eligible HCF members^.

 HCF members with hospital or extras cover have access to Calm Kid Central+, an online educational and support program to help kids aged 4-11 learn to act bravely and confidently, behave in positive ways, develop good friendships and manage tough life situations.

 The program includes online courses, video lessons, activities and animations to help them understand and better manage their feelings.
 There is also confidential access to an experienced child psychologist who can answer your questions within 48 hours.
 Plus, there are resources for children who are worried or unsettled by COVID-19.